I'm Sandra Halling.

 The first step is to book a fit check.

+Dependency would feel good at first, but ultimately make things worse.
 I do not have an implementation arm, a firm, or an incentive to recommend solutions that require my continued presence.
-The independence is what makes the structural read clean.

 The work may be sobering, but I am delightful.